filakhtov/gentoo-use-docs/dev-libs/libgpg-error.md

 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked version of the `libgpg-error` library.

 This flag should only be enabled if there is an explicit need for this static library, e.g. for development purposes.

+### test
+Pass the `--enable-tests` option to the configure script.
+Build the test suite provided with the source code and execute the `make check` command to run it after the main build is completed and check for any regressions.
+This will extend the build time.

+This flag should normally be disabled, because these tests are primarily used by the developers, maintainers and testers.